openharmony/docs/en/application-dev/reference/apis/js-apis-wantAgent.md

 equal(agent: WantAgent, otherAgent: WantAgent): Promise\<boolean\>

-Checks whether two **WantAgent** objects are equal.
-This API uses a promise to return the result.
+Checks whether two **WantAgent** objects are equal to determine whether the same operation is from the same application.
+This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core